kailash-manasarovar/statement/docs/timeline/2024/december.md

 - I'm not yet fully aware that my online conversations with criminal gangs have generated a lot of interest in international law enforcement organizations - although I'm sensing something's changed on the social-media hack I've been navigating for years.
 - My handwritten letters - particularly the supplementary page - obviously had an impact.
-- Every time I go online, I'm interacting directly with known criminals like Hazel Smith, the Denia porn-gang members, and other British and Spanish criminals.
+- Every time I go online, I'm interacting directly with known criminals like Hazel Smith, the Dénia porn-gang, and other British and Spanish criminals.
 - The thing is, the ability to do this on a social media space is somewhat unique; a new and very interesting skill.
 - I expect my new-found ability is mostly to do with language pattern recognition abilities finely-tuned by years of spiked-hallucinogen intake.
+- An important note here is that I think that the efficacy of these skills relies entirely on Principle of Miracles no. 7 being in place, and without that pre-requisite I believe years of unfettered hallucinogen intake could have severe and devastating effects to the mind and is no doubt what the criminals expected from experience.
-- The criminals really shot themselves in the feet, didn't they.
+- The criminals really shot themselves in their wee feetsies with me now, didn't they.

 ## Detoxing in Samui, an unusual poo